Prevalence of Gynaecological Malignancies in A Tertiary Care Hospital in Rawalpindi: A Three-year Review

 Abstract

-Objective: To study the frequencies of gynecological malignancies in Fauji Foundation Hospital Rawalpindi.
+Objective: The purpose of this study is to determine the prevalence of gynaecological malignancies at the Fauji Foundation Hospital in Rawalpindi.

 Copyright (c) 2022 Journal of The Society of Obstetricians and Gynaecologists of Pakistan